rvernica/SciDB-Py/doc/conversion.rst

 Unbound Arrays
 --------------
-When a SciDBArray is unbound, the resulting Numpy array is truncated to the region containing data.
+When a SciDBArray is unbound, the resulting NumPy array is truncated to the region containing data.

 Multiattribute arrays
 ---------------------
-Arrays with multiple attributes are handled analagously to single-attribute arrays as discussed above.
-However, the output is returned as a numpy record array, with record labels matching the SciDB attribute labels.
+Arrays with multiple attributes are handled analogously to single-attribute arrays as discussed above.
+However, the output is returned as a NumPy record array, with record labels matching the SciDB attribute labels.